Isaiah

 those living in darkness from the dungeon.

-I am Adonai; that is my name.
+8 I am Adonai; that

 I yield my glory to no one else,